afunnydev/tinysociety/content/articles/2018-11-10-incredible-tiny-home-with-3-sleeping-spaces.md

 draft: false
 noindex: false
 ---
 This spacious tiny home comes packed with all the luxuries of a residential home.
-With three sleeping spaces, this tiny is ready for multi-person families or for having friends over!
+With three sleeping spaces, this tiny is ready for multi-person families or for having friends stay over.

 ## Living Room